BlueBrain/learning_musculoskeletal_arm_control/README.md

 ### License

-The repository is licensed under the [GNU General Public License v3.0](LICENSE).
+The repository is licensed under the [Apache License 2.0](LICENSE).

 ### Acknowledgements